dandresky/kaggle-challenges/cats-dogs/README.md

 The following is an evolving list of objectives for this repo.

-- Implement the Keras 'little data' example to play around with the process of using a pretained model.
+- Implement the Keras 'little data' example to play around with the process of using a pretrained model.
--
+- Get a baseline using the model developed for my capstone

 ## Source Code and Data